bvi1994/marko-giphy-keyboard/tutorial.md

 ![The Worst MockUp for a GIF Keyboard by MS Paint](tutorial-images/mockup1.png)

 The first thing to do is figure out what the main components are for the application.
 Once we identify the main components, we identify the sub-components of those main components.
-We can keep doing this, in this application however, it identifying the main components and the corresponding subcomponents should be enough.
+Identifying the main components and the corresponding subcomponents one level deep should be enough for this project.

 The image below displays the mock and the main components.